codeByShahsavan/FlowerShop/README.md

-# FlowerShop
-A simple and responsive flower shop website built with HTML &amp; CSS.
 🌸 Flower Shop Website

 This is a simple flower shop website built using HTML and CSS.
 The website provides an elegant and responsive design to showcase different types of flowers and floral arrangements.